 Hire a Personal Injury Lawyer Today

-Your loved one had a long life ahead of them.
-If it was cut prematurely short because the company cut corners and prioritized profit over human life, they should not be allowed to get away with.
+Your loved one had a long life ahead.
+If it was cut prematurely short because the company cut corners and prioritized profit over human life, they should not be allowed to get away with it.
 You can file a wrongful death suit.
-The process begins with a personal injury attorney Los Angeles.
-Hiring a personal injury attorney Los Angeles will help get you and your family the compensation you deserve.
+The process begins with a personal injury attorney in Los Angeles.
+Having legal help on your side will help get you and your family the compensation you deserve.

 Death on the Job

 A recent study by the Occupational Safety and Health Administration shows that 18.5% of all deaths in the U.S. occur in the construction industry—that is more deaths than in any other industry.
 Falls, electrocutions, falling objects, and being caught in a machine or between moving objects account for the top four causes.